FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Advanced-Modeling.md

 8. Paint the cornice group with the material **Concrete &gt; White** to match the roof.
 Put the **cornice group** on the **roof** layer

 You need to adjust the **height of the columns** to end into the cornice.
 Edit one of the tall column groups, select the top face, and bring it down to the correct height.
 You may also need to adjust the location of the columns so they are flush to the slabs.
-Now is a good time to make these minor adjustments.
+Now is a good time to make these minor adjustments

 ####Fillet
 Now you'll learn the Fillet tool to create a rounded edge to give a softer look to a piece of furniture